tendermint/tendermint/docs/rfc/rfc-009-consensus-parameter-upgrades.md

 #### Add a new `UpgradeChain` method

-An additional method for allowing chains to update the consensus parameters that do not yet exist is to add a new `UpgradeChain` method to ABCI.
+An additional method for allowing chains to update the consensus parameters that do not yet exist is to add a new `UpgradeChain` method to `ABCI`.
 The upgrade chain method would be called when the chain detects that the version of block that it is about to produce does not match the previous block.
-This method would be called after `EndBlock` and would return the set of ConsensusParameters to use at the next height.
-It would therefore give an application the chance to set the new Consensus parameters before running a height with these new parameter.
+This method would be called after `EndBlock` and would return the set of consensus parameters to use at the next height.
+It would therefore give an application the chance to set the new consensus parameters before running a height with these new parameter.

 ### References